Democratic Unionist Party: Internal dissent on LGBT issues

 In recent years, the party has become more split on the issue of LGBT rights with some DUP members moderating their opinions on the matter.
 In 2021, The Guardian claimed that Arlene Foster softening her stance on LGBT issues was a contributing factor in her resignation as leader.
-In July 2021, deputy leader Paula Bradley expressed an apology for the "absolutely atrocious" statements made by the party's politicians about LGBT people and added "there have been some very hurtful comments and some language that really should not have been used.”.
+In July 2021, deputy leader Paula Bradley expressed an apology for the "absolutely atrocious" statements made by the party's politicians about LGBT people and added "there have been some very hurtful comments and some language that really should not have been used.".
 Her apology was supported by DUP leader Jeffrey Donaldson.
 In September 2021, Donaldson met with the Rainbow Project, the first official meeting between a DUP leader and an LGBT group.

 However, the efforts of leading DUP figures to moderate the party's position has faced resistance.
 In 2019, following the selection of Alison Bennington, the DUP's first openly LGBT candidate (who would later be elected as a councillor), Ballymoney DUP alderman John Finlay issued a complaint to DUP party officers, stating his "deep concern" at "the decision to select an openly gay candidate", remarking that "Dr. Paisley must be turning in his grave".

 Abortion

-Party members have campaigned strongly against any extension of abortion rights to Northern Ireland, unanimously opposing a bill by Labour MP Diana Johnson to protect women in England and Wales from criminal prosecution if they ended a pregnancy using pills bought online.
-They have opposed extra funding for international family planning programmes.
+The DUP have historically opposed any extension of abortion rights in Northern Ireland as well as extra funding for international family planning programmes.
+In 2000, the DUP proposed a motion opposing the extension of the Abortion Act 1967 to Northern Ireland.
+In 2014 DUP MLA Jim Wells proposed an unsuccessful amendment to "restrict lawful abortions to NHS premises, except in cases of urgency when access to NHS premises is not possible and where no fee is paid".
+Later serving as Health Minister, Jim Wells opposed legalising abortion in cases of rape, arguing that "there are hundreds of married couples who would love to adopt children, a child, a baby, and who could give support in that situation".

+In 2019, Westminster passed the Northern Ireland (Executive Formation etc) Act, which automatically decriminalised abortion after the Northern Ireland Assembly was not restored by the established deadline of 21 October 2019.
+The DUP slammed this move as "undermining" devolution, with party leader Arlene Foster terming Westminster's efforts "insidious".
+In 2021, First Minister Paul Givan said he was prepared to go to court to resist a government order forcing Stormont to commission abortion services in Northern Ireland.

+In 2021, DUP proposed legislation to restrict abortion access in cases of non-fatal disabilities was ruled incompatible with the UK's obligations under the United Nations Convention on the Elimination of All Forms of Discrimination Against Women by the Northern Ireland Human Rights Commission.